Mitch Atkins: Baltimore Orioles

 On November 15, 2010, Atkins signed a minor league contract with the Baltimore Orioles organization.
 On July 5, 2011, Atkins was selected to the active roster and made his first major league start in a loss against the Texas Rangers.
 After struggling to an 8.44 ERA in 3 games, on August 31, 2011, Atkins was outrighted off of the 40-man roster and was assigned to the Triple-A Norfolk Tides.

 Washington Nationals

 He signed a minor league contract with the Washington Nationals on February 9, 2012.
 He spent the season with the Triple-A Syracuse Chiefs, recording a 6–9 record and 4.87 ERA.
-He elected free agency on November 2, 2012.
+He elected free agency on November 2.

 Atlanta Braves

 After a short stint with the Somerset Patriots of the Atlantic League of Professional Baseball, on June 3, 2013, the Atlanta Braves signed Atkins to a minor league deal.
-He spent the rest of the season with the AA Mississippi Braves.
+He spent the rest of the season with the Double–A Mississippi Braves.